liufeng2317/ADFWI/docs/version-plans/bv1.2/README.md

 - Keep `ADFWI.fwi.transforms` structurally stable; its current split is reasonable, and future work should prefer examples or usage docs over module reshuffling.
+- Use `examples/validation/marmousi2_acoustic_bv12/` as the staged Python and Jupyter entry point for Marmousi2 instance validation without modifying the original example notebooks.